richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 $output = Get-Process
 $output | Out-File "C:\Temp\ProcessOutput.txt"
 ```
-*Description:* Captures the output of `Get-Process` and writes it to a file for review.
+Captures the output of `Get-Process` and writes it to a file for review.

 -------------------------